 Congratulations to all eSynergy graduates who are now working abroad!

-Michael de Guia, graduate of Slaughtering Operation NC II works in Hylife Manitoba
+Michael de Guia, graduate of Slaughtering Operation NC II at Esynergy, works in Hylife Manitoba

 Be a Butcher!
 Enroll in Slaughtering/Abattoir Operation NC- II or Butchering /Meat Cutting Course